-Consolidated operating revenue decreased ¥88.3 billion year on year as a result of such factors as a decline in revenues from railway transportation due to the influence of COVID-19 and the change of JR Kyushu Drug Eleven Co., Ltd., to an equity-method affiliate.
+Substantial decline in revenue due to such factors as the decrease in railway transportation revenues resulting from the influence of the spread of the COVID-19 infection [¥(44.5) billion] and the influence of JR Kyushu Drug Eleven Co., Ltd. becoming an equity-method affiliate [¥(13.8) billion].